abehara2/Doc-Scanner/README.md

      height = "30%"/>

 The last step in the script was to actually perform the ```non affine transformation``` of the four corners.
 I calculated the distances in between the corners of the original image and used that to construct a new image with a corresponding width and hieght.
 Using openCV functions, I was able to construct a warped image onto a new file and write it to local storage.
 Here is what the output looked like.
 It is important to note that the image does not look perfect as the paper was bent and thus the image looks slightly warped.
-I tried using other nicer images, but the Ubuntu VM I was using corrupted all the photos my took.
-Overall I thought this was a great learning experience and is just the beginning on my journey to becoming great at computer vision
+Overall, I thought this was a great learning experience and although is just the beginning on my journey, completing this small script motivated me even more to learn and become a computer vision expert.

 <img src="./images/final.png"